 How To Get There

-From Jindabyne, take Kosciuszko Road towards Thredbo and veer off onto Alpine Way until you reach the carpark at the start of the track.
+From Jindabyne, take Kosciuszko Road towards Thredbo and veer off onto Alpine Way until you reach the carpark at the start of the Cascade Trail.
 If you’ve driven past Dead Horse Gap, you’ve gone too far.

 During the months of May-October, you can expect ice or snow covering portions of the walk.
 Be sure to check in at the Snowy Region Visitor Centre to get up to date info about the conditions that day.